koustubha-prog/Image-Classifier132-/README.md

 Please read CONTRIBUTING.md for the process for submitting pull requests.
 Authors

-   Shanmukha Mudigonda - Initial work
+   koustubha Mudigonda - Initial work
     Udacity - Final Project of the AI with Python Nanodegree